autocore-ai/AutowareAuto/README.md

 always keep AutowareAuto added to give Atom an overview of the full project.

-The two main shortcuts you are going to use are `F6` to go to the declaration of a symbol and `CTRL-ALT-DOWN` to go to its implementation.
+The two main shortcuts you are going to use are `F6` to go to the declaration of a symbol and `CTRL-SPACE` to go to its implementation and `CTRL-SHIFT-SPACE` to quickly return.

 ### Build code from Atom